Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Considered methods

-CoMIR is a recently proposed representation learning method that produces rotation equivariant image representations (typically of the same size as the input images), using an objective function based on noise-contrastive estimation (InfoNCE) \cite{hjelmLearningDeepRepresentations2018}.
-Given a batch of image pairs, the images of each modality are transformed using DCNNs (one model per modality, without weight-sharing) to a learned embedding space.
+Given a batch of image pairs, the images of each modality are transformed using DCNNs ($f_{\bm{\theta}_1}$ and $f_{\bm{\theta}_2}$, one model per modality without weight-sharing) to a learned embedding space.
 The objective function serves to train the models to generate similar mappings for the paired images, while generating dissimilar mappings compared to all the other images in the batch.
 CoMIR requires pairs of aligned images for its training procedure, similarly to pix2pix.
 One advantage of the approach taken by CoMIR is that the requirement is not to learn to reproduce the appearance of either modality, but rather to learn a representation of the content (signal) present in both modalities, mapping corresponding image pairs into images with similar structure and appearance.

-Combined with a monomodal registration framework which is applied to the learned representations, CoMIR has shown to exhibit good performance in the registration of multimodal images~\cite{pielawskiCoMIRContrastiveMultimodal2020}.
-It is included in this study as a reference method based on a modality translation approach alternative to I2I.
+Combined with a monomodal registration framework which is applied to the learned representations, CoMIR has shown to exhibit good performance in the registration of (2D) multimodal images~\cite{pielawskiCoMIRContrastiveMultimodal2020}.
+It is included in this study as a reference method based on a modality translation approach alternative to I2I, and its application is extended to 3D (medical) data.